(Editor’s note: This post will be updated as we discover new Chinatowns and Asian food districts.)

 Even if you aren’t craving Asian food, Aachen is a standout small city, with lots of great restaurants and several cozy courtyard cafés surrounded by greenery.

-Antwerp has something a lot of other cities don’t … an authentic, bustling Chinatown with both restaurants and Asian groceries on Van Wesenbekestraat right on the edge of the square, across from the zoo and central train station.
-A district where you hear way more Chinese than Dutch and the day’s specials are written out in indecipherable Mandarin characters on store windows.
+Antwerp has something a lot of other European cities don’t … an authentic, bustling Chinatown with both restaurants and Asian groceries on Van Wesenbekestraat right on the edge of the square by the famous zoo and the magnificient central train station.
+A district where you hear way more Mandarin and Cantonese than Dutch and the daily specials are written out in indecipherable Mandarin characters on store windows.

 As you come out of Antwerp’s main train station, you can’t miss the ornate pagoda-style entrance to what is easily the best Chinatown restaurant and grocery district we’ve visited in Europe.

 We’ve gone back to Antwerp regularly for Christmas Markets and to dine at Huis de Colvenier at Sint-Antoniusstraat 8, one of the grandest meals we’ve had in Europe.
 But it’s Chinatown that haunts me.
-We returned at Christmas 2019, then again at New Year’s 2020, eating in Chinatown both times.
+We returned at Christmas 2019 and at New Year’s 2020, eating in Chinatown both times.
+Then again in August, 2021.

-A huge lunch – at least eight dishes in toto including frog legs (7.50 euros) and quail (14.40) – for three with beer at Fang’s came to 60 euros!
+A huge lunch – at least eight dishes in toto including frog legs (7.50 euros) and quail (4.40) – for three with beer at Fang’s came to 60 euros!
 If you want atmosphere, go with China Star.
 If you want to eat where the local eats, Fang’s is very basic and only has a few tables.
+This is a place we keep going back to because it’s the real deal.
 Either way, these are not fancy places.
 It’s all about the food.

 Den Haag, or The Hague, has an extensive Chinatown we’ve only begun to explore.
 The truth is, our big find is outside the designated Chinatown boundaries in a commercial area just a few steps from the Binnenhof, the center of the Dutch government.